-Isoflavones genistein and daidzein can act as estrogens in the body and have protective functions, explains LSU AgCenter nutritionist Dr. Heli Roy.
+Isoflavones are secondary vegetable substances, which can act as estrogens in the body and have protective functions, explains LSU AgCenter nutritionist Dr. Heli Roy.

 Genistein binds with estrogen receptors at cell membranes and causes cellular changes similar to estrogen.
 In terms of bone changes, stimulation of estrogen receptors by estrogen or by soy isoflavones causes increased bone building and reduced bone breakdown.

 "Our bones are living parts that are broken down and re-built continuously," Roy says, adding, "In an ideal world, once we have matured and developed strong bones, the building and breaking down would happen at the same rate so our bones would stay as strong as they were during our youth.
-Newer bone would continue to replace older bone."
+Newer bones would continue to replace older bones."

-At the other end of the spectrum, bone re-building occurs at a higher rate during growth and development and when bone is stressed, such as during weight training.
+At the other end of the spectrum, bone re-building occurs at a higher rate during growth and development because of estrogen and when bone is stressed, such as during weight training.

 Bone rebuilding is regulated by a fine balance of hormones and enzymes.
 Roy says for bone re-building to occur, there has to be a protein or collagen matrix to which calcium is then deposited.
 Eating a diet high in soy with soy isoflavones increases the building of the collagen and the protein matrix.